 Students will discover the wonders of nature right in the heart of Atlanta!
-Our program’s hands-on learning includes an educationally themed hike through Atlanta’s favorite park as well as unforgettable science experiments and activities that are sure to captivate students of all ages.
+From hands-on experiments to educationally themed hikes and outdoor games, our carefully crafted programs are sure to captivate students of all ages.
 Our programs are aligned to Georgia Standards of Excellence and are designed to reinforce and enhance learning goals.
 There are endless opportunities to learn here at Piedmont Park.
-Looking for a specific program?
-Ask us to create the perfect program for your group?
+Don’t see the perfect program for your group?
 Ask us about custom programming!

 Availability & Times